joshiejack/Mariculture/README.md

-Mariculture
+Mariculture 2
 ===========

-This branch is the Mariculture development branch for Minecraft 1.7.10.
-As of now many things are broken, and are still in the process of being fixed.
-Trying to run this is not advised, but feel free to help fix any problems.
+This branch is the Mariculture 2 development branch for Minecraft 1.8.X.
+There is literally nothing in here except for the boilerplate.

-Mariculture is licensed under MIT
+Mariculture 2 is licensed under MIT

 ======

 ##Development
 Install Forge-Gradle as standard procedure.
-You may also need to install the [mariculture_dummy.jar](https://dl.dropboxusercontent.com/u/105284170/mariculture_dummy.jar) in to the mods folder when trying to run.
+You may also need to install the NOT NEEDED in to the mods folder when trying to run.